WeblateOrg/weblate/docs/formats.rst

     Since Weblate 2.16 and with translate-toolkit at-least 2.2.4, nested structure JSON files are supported as well.

+.. versionchanged:: 4.3

+    The structure of JSON file is properly preserved even for complex situations which were broken in prior releases.

 JSON format is used mostly for translating applications implemented in JavaScript.